Here is a list of gear I use for a multi-day walk. It is not comprehensive as it only includes gear I use. Your requirements may be different to mine.

 Layering clothes is a good philosophy.
 I choose clothing made from lightweight, fast-drying materials.
-I prefer merino for my thermal layer, and synthetic Polartec for warm layers.
+I used to prefer merino for my thermal layer, but I now use either a silk and merino blend (the fabric is strengthened by the silk) or a recycled polyester and merino blend.
+I use polar fleece for warm layers.
 In Tasmania ensure you carry clothes for all weather, no matter what the season.

-I generally wear a light long-sleeve fast-drying shirt and shorts during the day.
-For layering during the day I use the brilliant Kathmandu Trailhead vest (I am really pleased Kathmandu are making quality walking gear again), and a Macpac Tui fleece pullover.
+I generally wear a light short-sleeve fast-drying t-shirt (silk and merino blend) and shorts during the day.
+For layering during the day I use a Mountain Designs merino blend thermal as a base layer, and the brilliant Kathmandu Trailhead vest as an outer-layer.
+I am really pleased Kathmandu are making quality walking gear again.
+If it’s really cold I use a Macpac Tui fleece pullover instead of my vest.

 I take one spare set of clothes.
 Generally one change of underwear is enough, and two spare pairs of socks are good – one to wear around camp in the evening after the day’s walk, and one dry pair to use in case the pair I’m walking in gets wet.

 The warm-wear I use around camp include a thermal top, a Mont Argo jacket, and a Macpac Uber Light down jacket.